Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport via minimal complexes of cotorsion flat modules

 \subsection{Cotorsion flat resolutions and replacements}

-For an $R$-module $M$, a {\em right cotorsion flat resolution} of $M$ is a complex $B$ of cotorsion flat modules along with a quasi-isomorphism $M\xrightarrow{\simeq} B$ such that $B^i=0$ for $i<0$.
-Dually, a {\em left cotorsion flat resolution} of $M$ is a complex $B$ of cotorsion flat modules with $B^i=0$ for $i>0$ together with a quasi-isomorphism $B\xrightarrow{\simeq} M$.
+For an $R$-module $M$, a {\em right cotorsion flat resolution} of $M$ is a complex $B$ of cotorsion flat $R$-modules along with a quasi-isomorphism $M\xrightarrow{\simeq} B$ such that $B^i=0$ for $i<0$.
+Dually, a {\em left cotorsion flat resolution} of $M$ is a complex $B$ of cotorsion flat $R$-modules with $B^i=0$ for $i>0$ together with a quasi-isomorphism $B\xrightarrow{\simeq} M$.

-Minimal right cotorsion flat resolutions exist for flat modules and minimal left cotorsion flat resolutions exist for cotorsion modules \cite[Proposition 4.8]{Tho17a}.
-Moreover, if $R$ has finite Krull dimension, there exists \cite[Proposition 4.9]{Tho17a} a diagram of quasi-isomorphisms
+Every flat $R$-module has a minimal right cotorsion flat resolution; every cotorsion $R$-module has a minimal left cotorsion flat resolution \cite[Theorem 5.2]{Tho17a}.
+Indeed every $R$-module $M$ is isomorphic in $\D(R)$ to a minimal semi-flat complex of cotorsion flat $R$-modules: there exists \cite[Theorem 5.2]{Tho17a} a diagram of quasi-isomorphisms

-where $F$ is a left flat resolution of $M$ (in fact, built from flat covers) and $B$ is a semiflat, minimal complex of cotorsion flat modules; we call such a diagram a {\em minimal cotorsion flat replacement of $M$}.
+where $F$ is a minimal flat resolution of $M$ (in fact, built from flat covers) and $B$ is a minimal semi-flat complex of cotorsion flat $R$-modules; we call $B$ a {\em minimal degreewise cotorsion flat replacement of $M$}.
+It turns out the slightly weaker notion of a minimal degreewise cotorsion flat replacement of $M$ (not necessarily a resolution) is sufficient for computing cosupport in Theorem \ref{cosupp_cf} below.
+It would be interesting to determine, given an $R$-complex $M$ (not just an $R$-module), whether one can find a minimal complex of cotorsion flat $R$-modules isomorphic to it in $\D(R)$.